NEWPLAN/newplan.github.io/_pages/about.md

 <span > </span>

-## Research Interests
+# Research Interests
+My research interests fall in Networked Computer Systems, with special focuses on:
 <ul>
-	<span>My research interests fall in Networked Computer Systems, with special focuses on:</span>
 	<li><strong>High-Performance Networked Systems</strong>, including explorations of emerging communication technologies (e.g., RDMA) and  optimizations for efficient scheduling to simplify, speed up the data communication at scale</li>
 	<li><strong>Distributed Machine Learning Systems</strong>, searching for the system-level optimizations with the codesign of communication and computation to speed up the communication- and computation-intensive applications.</li>
 </ul>

-## Recent News
+# Recent News
 <ul type="square">
  <li>We have a paper accepted by IEEE TPDS-SS-AI</li>
 </ul>